 Choose higher deductibles

-One way to reduce your cargo truck insurance premium is to choose higher deductibles.
+One way to reduce your truck cargo insurance premium is to choose higher deductibles.
 The deductible is the amount you must pay out of pocket before your insurance coverage kicks in.
 If you decide to do this, you always need to have enough cash to pay your deductible if you ever experience a cargo-related loss.

 Maximize your discounts